Fujifilm X-T10 vs X100F

-The X100F is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the X-T10 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the X-T10 was succeeded by the Fujifilm X-T20, while the X100F was followed by the Fujifilm X100V.
+Both the X-T10 and the X100F have been discontinued, but can regularly be found used on eBay.
+The X-T10 was replaced by the Fujifilm X-T20, while the X100F was followed by the Fujifilm X100V.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Fujifilm X-T10 Manual (free pdf) or the online Fujifilm X100F Manual.

 So what is the bottom line?
 Is the Fujifilm X-T10 better than the Fujifilm X100F or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.